Help - Maintaining your approvals - Amendments for projects conducted in NHS/HSC

 C

 No implications that require management or oversight by the participating organisations.
-The amendment is still provided for information.
+The modification is still provided for information.
 There are no changes to site activity or cost implications.
 Participating organisations might need to take some action, such as updating contact details.

 Back to the top